dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T199: Holding power accountable is vital for public welfare.
+### T199: Powerholders must be accountable for their actions.

 |Support|
 |---|